FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Play offline, over the board="Over the board" means playing locally, on the device, usually between two players sitting across from each other.
 Offline play is only available on the lichess mobile app and thus *must* be kept compact, as mobile sentences need to scale to small devices.

 Show PGN=Pressing this button displays the PGN record.
 PGN is short for "Portable Game Notation"; it is the way chess moves are recorded (1. e4 e5, and so on).
 The sentence is only found in the lichess mobile app, and *must* be kept short, as mobile sentences need to scale to small devices.

+This player artificially increases their rating=Appears in a red box on player profiles that have been trying to cheat the rating system.
+An example is http://lichess.org/@/anunn.

+Login successful=Notifies the player they are successfully logged in with their lichess username.
+The sentence is only found in the lichess mobile app, and *must* be kept compact, as mobile sentences need to scale to small devices.